lab1092/blender-manual_ja/manual/extensions/python/add_ons.rst

 .. figure:: /images/Manual-Extensions-Python-Addons-EnabledAddOn.jpg

-   Enabling an Add-On
+   Enabling an Add-on

-Once an Add-On has been installed, it has to be enabled before it can be used.
-Simply place a check mark on the *Enable Add-On* box of the Add-On you wish to activate and you're done.
+Once an Add-on has been installed, it has to be enabled before it can be used.
+Simply place a check mark on the *Enable Add-on* box of the Add-on you wish to activate and you're done.
 The extra functionality of the Add-on is now integrated into Blender and can be used.

 To disable the functionality again, uncheck the box.
 To get more information on a certain Add-on you can press the arrow at the left of the entry and any additional information that is available will be shown.
-If the Add-On does not activate when enabled, check the :doc:`Console window </interface/window_system/console_window>` for any errors that may have occurred when loading.
+If the Add-on does not activate when enabled, check the :doc:`Console window </getting_started/basics/interface/window_system/console_window>` for any errors that may have occurred when loading.

-.. tip:: Saving Add-On Preferences
+.. tip:: Saving Add-on Preferences

-   If you want an Add-On to be enabled everytime you start Blender, you will need to save your :doc:`User Preferences </preferences>`.
+   If you want an Add-on to be enabled everytime you start Blender, you will need to save your :doc:`User Preferences </preferences>`.

 Development guidelines